 - The condition of the property

-To look up a condo you’re interested in, you’ll need the following information:
+To look up a specific condo you’re interested in, you’ll need the following information:

 - Condo ID.
 The FHA assigns a seven-character condominium project ID and a three-digit submission number to each project in its system.
 Your lender or real estate agent may have access to this information.

 - Status.
 If you only want your search results to show condos that are already approved, select “approved” from the pull-down menu.
-If the project is approved, then it’s eligible for FHA financing.
-If you don’t limit your search to approved condos, you’ll see information indicating if its approval was rejected or withdrawn.
+If a project is approved, then it’s eligible for FHA financing.
+If you don’t limit your search to approved condos, you’ll see information indicating if a project’s approval was rejected, withdrawn or has expired.

-- Composition of the project.
+Composition of the project.
 The FHA has specific guidelines about the number of buildings and phases that are permitted, along with how many must be owner-occupied.
-No more than at least 65% of condos in a project may be owned by investors in order to gain FHA approval.
-This section of the list often details any outstanding lawsuits, as well as whether the owners’ monthly dues are being managed properly.
-Unresolved legal issues or financial mismanagement may be a red flag that the condo is not worth the hassle.
+No more than65% of units in a project may be owned by investors in order to gain FHA approval.

 How to buy FHA-approved condos

-First-time homebuyers often choose condos because they offer a happy medium between owning and renting.
-Each monthly payment builds equity in a home they own, while the monthly condo association fees pay for most of the exterior maintenance is covered by the condo association.
+Condos can offer a happy medium between owning and renting: Each monthly payment builds equity in a home you own, but most of the exterior maintenance is covered by the condo association.